lwjohnst86/analyzing-cohorts-course/chapter4.md

 ```

 `@instructions`
-- Keep only the unadjusted results.
+- Keep only the unadjusted results for this exercise.

 `@hint`
-- Filter takes a logic condition.
+- Filter takes a logical condition.

 `@sample_code`
 ```{r}